elsiklab/aquamine_doc/source/index.rst

 .. image:: images/AquaMine-banner.jpg
    :alt: AquaMine main menu

+..

 Main site: https://aquamine.rnet.missouri.edu/aquamine/begin.do

 Link to the datasets used in AquaMine can be found here: https://aquamine.rnet.missouri.edu/aquamine/dataCategories.do

-AquaMine.org is based upon work supported by the National Science Foundation under Award Number 0054449.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-AquaMine is developed and hosted at the University of Missouri.
-If you have comments or if you wish to report a problem, please contact the Database Administrator.
+`AquaMine.org <http://aquamine.org>`_ is based upon work supported by Agriculture and Food Research Initiative Competitive grant no. 2021-67021-34254 from the USDA National Institute of Food and Agriculture.
+AquaMine is developed and hosted at the `University of Missouri <http://www.missouri.edu>`_.

 .. toctree::